Padua: Statistics

-Sports
+Sport

-Padua is the home of Calcio Padova, an association football team that currently plays in Italy's Serie B, and who played 16 Serie A championships (last 2 in 1995 and 1996, but the previous 14 between 1929 and 1962); the Petrarca Padova rugby union team, winner of 14 national championships (all between 1970 and 2022) and 2 national cups, and now plays in the Top12 league; and the Pallavolo Padova volleyball club, once called Petrarca Padova as well, which plays in the Italian first division (Superlega) and who won a CEV cup in 1994.
-Basketball, cycling (Padua has been for several years home of the famous Giro del Veneto), rowing (two teams among the best ones in Italy, Canottieri Padova and Padova Canottaggio), horseback-riding, and swimming are popular sports too.
+Padua is the home of Calcio Padova, an association football club that plays in Italy's Serie B, and who played 16 Serie A championships (last 2 in 1995 and 1996, but the previous 14 between 1929 and 1962); Petrarca Rugby, a rugby union team winner of 14 national championships (all between 1970 and 2022) and 2 national cups that plays in the Top12 league; and the Pallavolo Padova volleyball club, once called Petrarca Padova, which plays in the Italian first division (Superlega) and who won a CEV cup in 1994.
+Basketball, cycling (Padua has been for several years home of the famous Giro del Veneto), rowing (two teams among the best ones in Italy, Canottieri Padova and Padova Canottaggio SOURCE?), horseback-riding, and swimming are popular sports too.

 The main venues are the following: Stadio Euganeo for football, rugby (it occasionally hosts the national team during the Autumn internationals) and athletics, about 32,000 seats; Stadio Plebiscito for rugby union, about 9,000 seats; Palazzetto dello Sport San Lazzaro for volleyball and basketball, about 5,000 seats; Ippodromo Breda – Le Padovanelle for horse races.
 The old Stadio Appiani, which hosted up to 21,000 people, presently reduced to 10,000 for security reasons twenty years ago, and near to Prato della Valle in the city central area, was recently restored and hosts some Calcio Padova training sessions, as well as youth games.
 There is also a small ice stadium for skating and hockey, with about 1,000 seats.

-Italy international rugby players Mauro and Mirco Bergamasco, Marco Bortolami, Andrea Marcato and Leonardo Ghiraldini were all born in Padua.
+Italy international rugby players Mauro and Mirco Bergamasco, Marco Bortolami, Andrea Marcato, and Leonardo Ghiraldini were all born in Padua.
 All of them started their careers in Petrarca Padova.

-Well known footballers from Padua are Francesco Toldo, who was born here, and Alessandro Del Piero, who started his professional career in the Calcio Padova.
+Well known footballers from Padua are Francesco Toldo, who was born here, and Alessandro Del Piero, who started his professional career in Padova.

 International relations

-Padua hosts consulates for several nations, including those of Canada, Croatia, Ivory Coast, Peru, Poland, Switzerland and Uruguay.
+Padua hosts consulates for several nations, including those of Canada, Croatia, Ivory Coast, Peru, Poland, Switzerland, and Uruguay.
 A consulate for South Korea was planned in 2014 and a consulate for Moldova was opened on 1 August 2014.